 Our knowledge and understanding of the COVID-19 virus continue to evolve, and we plan to update our policies and plans to reflect any new information learned.
 CCAD plans to follow any local, state, or federal mandates.
 In addition, CCAD is closely following the CDC’s guidance for Institutions of Higher Education as well as guidance from the Ohio Department of Health.
 Here are some of the adjustments made on campus:

 - Students, faculty, staff, and any visitors are expected to monitor their health through daily, self-administered screening checks.
 Our approved vendor, Rave Guardian, will provide notification if you are approved to be on campus or if you should remain at home or in your dorm room until the symptoms pass.
 If you have a fever or any of the symptoms outlined in our Return to Campus Plan, please stay home.

-- CCAD is partnering with Lucid Labs for our COVID-19 testing program for the spring 2021 semester.
+- CCAD is partnering with Lucid Labs and BrightStarCare for our COVID-19 testing program for the spring 2021 semester.
 Residential students, and any student accessing CCAD facilities for class or lab use will be required to submit to a baseline test in January, prior to the start of the semester and before accessing campus facilities, as well as participate in weekly randomized testing sampling when identified.